tessercat/daoistic-book/notes/genius.md

 A gentle warning
-that we're not in it only for ouselves, that we're not somehow special or elite, that we should have character and we shouldn't be lazy, that we should listen closely and trust people, be normal and keep it simple, stay calm and reserve judgement.
+that we're not in it only for ouselves, that we're not somehow special or privileged, that we should have character and we shouldn't be lazy, that we should listen closely and trust people, be humble and keep it simple, stay calm, reserve judgement, don't take offense.

-A calm reminder
+A cautious optimism
-that walking the middle way
-is the proper way
-to be a civilized,
-decent human being.
+that walking the middle way is what it means to be enlightened and what it takes to create anything that lasts, that you can be selfless without losing yourself, that a meaningful life isn't built by looking after yourself, but by being kind and helping others.